 - Psychology courses may only be repeated one time.

-If you're interested in declaring a major in Psychology or ABA, we encourage you to do so by the end of your sophomore year.
+If you're interested in declaring a major in Psychology, we encourage you to do so by the end of your sophomore year.
+Please meet with an academic advisor in Psychology to answer any questions related to the major and to help with course planning.
 Transfer students intending to major in psychology should contact the Psychology Department's academic advisor when you arrive on campus.
-Contact firstname.lastname@example.org or come to our Advising Office located in Science IV, room 230B.
+Please visit the Advising Page for more information on declaring a major.